Ashishroxx/online-quiz/README.md

 # online-quiz
-online quiz for developing for software skills.
+online quiz for developing your software skills.